jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_2.rst

 * what is the same?
 * what is different?

 The difference helps me know what to change to get what I want.
-I do this with the :ref:`assertEqual method<another way to test if two things are Equal>`, which takes 2 inputs and checks if they are the same
+I do this with the :ref:`assertEqual method<test_assert_equal>`, which takes 2 inputs and checks if they are the same

 .. code-block:: python